alejosilvalau/coding-interview-prep/SystemsExpert/design-a-stockbroker.md

 - Wait for responses from it,
 - Update the SQL Tables

+The cluster of workers is necessary for the HA aspect.

 As we are using a Round-Robin LB Approach, there could be 2 different servers with trades from the same customer.
 This could get out of hand very quickly.
 Because two or more servers could try to make updates to the same customer registry at the same time.

 This problem could be solved by using a "Publish / Subscribe Messaging System" in which specific trades by an specific customer / specific customers would be routed to a Messaging Service.
 For instance, at a special topic or channel for the customer or a set of customers.
 In which, the same customer would always be routed to the same topic.